osalvador/tePLSQL/README.md

 Result:

-    Processing adding with version 0.1
+    Processing template adding with version 0.1
     The variable x has the value: 2

 <a name="apiReference"></a>